 - Follow directions for recipes below and enjoy!

 - Carefully place the dough on a floured peel or cookie sheet.
 Score with a sharp knife.
 Gently slice a few x’s into the top of the loaf.
 This will prevent it from splitting on the sides.
 If it collapses too much then let it rise a little again.

-- Bake at 400 F for 20-30min. (depending on thickness of chosen loaf).
+- Bake at 400 Fahrenheit for 20-30min. (depending on thickness of chosen loaf).
 You can use a spray bottle filled with water to spray the insides of the walls of your oven.
-The moisture will give your loaf a nice crust (I just get a little water in a cup and throw it in the bottom of the oven after I put the loaf in).
+The moisture will give your loaf a nice crust (I just get a little water in a cup and throw it in the bottom of the oven after I put the loaf in)